 JVM has two system properties for setting the preferred protocol stack (IPv4 or IPv6) as well as the preferred address family types (inet4 or inet6).
-On a dual stack machine, IPv6 stack is preferred by default, this can be changed through java.net.preferIPv4Stack=<true|false> system property.
-And when querying name services, JVM prefers IPv4 addressed over IPv6 addresses and will return an IPv4 address if possible.
-This can be changed through java.net.preferIPv6Addresses=<true|false> system property.
+On a dual stack machine, IPv6 stack is preferred by default, you can change this through the java.net.preferIPv4Stack=<true|false> system property.
+When querying name services, JVM prefers IPv4 addresses over IPv6 addresses and will return an IPv4 address if possible.
+You can change this through java.net.preferIPv6Addresses=<true|false> system property.